sunfounder/pico-2w-kit/docs/source/pyproject/py_pot.rst

 The potentiometer is an analog device and when you turn it in 2 different directions.

 Connect the middle pin of the potentiometer to the analog pin GP28.
-The Raspberry Pi Pico 2W wcontains a multi-channel, 16-bit analog-to-digital converter.
+The Raspberry Pi Pico 2 W wcontains a multi-channel, 16-bit analog-to-digital converter.
 This means that it maps the input voltage between 0 and the operating voltage (3.3V) to an integer value between 0 and 65535, so the GP28 value ranges from 0 to 65535.

 The calculation formula is shown below.